 Hello!
 Bonjour!
 Willkommen! ¡Hola!
 Ciao!
 Cześć!

-There are many opportunities for people in the UK to study or work abroad, but a lack of language competence often deters them from making the move.
+It has never been easier to study abroad or work in a different European country, but a lack of language competence often deters people from making the move.
 There are many valuable and unforgettable experiences to be had by spending time in different European countries, and we believe that language should not be a barrier.

 Set up by the Council of Europe, the European Day of Languages has three general objectives: